 Her gynecologist fitted her with a pessary — but Carol didn’t feel confident that he was up to date on the latest medicine.
 Knowing what questions to ask your doctor regarding incontinence can be difficult.
 View the recommended questions on FemalePelvicSolutions.com here.

 She searched for a specialist and met with him.
 He felt Carol was a perfect candidate for a sling procedure.
 He explained everything in detail and addressed Carol’s questions about the safety of the procedure.
 She felt confident in his abilities and trusted his judgment, so she scheduled the procedure.

 Carol had a very successful procedure with no complications.
 And the best thing about it?
 She never thinks about her incontinence anymore — or the fear of wetness or odor.
 Never.
 Having the procedure was a huge relief and boosted Carol’s confidence.
 She urges her friends who wear pads to consider a sling procedure, saying, “Why wear pads when there is a much better option?”

 (Coloplast invited Julie, Tina, and Carol to share their stories.
 Each person’s situation is unique; your experience may not be the same.
 Talk with your doctor about whether this product is right for you.)

 Schedule a Consultation for Urinary Incontinence

 If stress incontinence is affecting your quality of life, it's time to speak with a specialist.
 Dr. Costas Apostolis will take the time to fully explain your treatment options and answer any questions you may have.
-Call (330) 953-3414 to request an appointment at our urogynecology office in Youngstown or Akron today!
+Call (330) 953-3414 to request an appointment at our urogynecology clinic in Youngstown or Akron today!